Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/scim.md

     <Lightbox src="/img/docs/dbt-cloud/access-control/mark-as-required.png" width="60%" title="Mark the fields as required." />

 You can now begin assigning users to your SCIM app in Entra ID!

+## Manage user licenses with SCIM

+You can manage user license assignments with SCIM groups using an attribute in your IdP environment.